-- Crutch or cane holder - Flat-free inserts (zero pressure tubes): Flat free inserts have a removable ring of firm material that is placed inside of a pneumatic tire.
-Flat free inserts are intended to allow the wheelchair to continue to move if the pneumatic tire is punctured. - Gloves - Home modifications: Modifications to the structure of the home to accommodate wheelchairs are not considered treatment of disease and are non-covered.
-Examples of home modifications and installations that are non-covered include wheelchair ramps, wheelchair accessible showers, elevators, and lowered bath or kitchen counters and sinks. - Identification devices (such as labels, license plates, name plates) - Lighting systems - Power add-ons to manual wheelchairs: A power addon is used to convert a manual wheelchair to a motorized wheelchair (e.g., an add-on to convert a manual wheelchair to a joystick-controlled power mobility device or to a tiller-controlled power mobility device). - Powered seat elevator attachments for electric, powered, or motorized wheelchairs - Shock absorbers - Snow tires for wheelchair - Speed conversion kits - Transit Options (tie downs) - Warning devices, such as horns and backup signals - Wheelchair baskets, bags, or pouches used to hold personal belongings - Wheelchair lifts (e.g., Wheel-O-Vator, trunk loader) devices to assist in lifting wheelchair up stairways, into car trunks, or in vans - Wheelchair rack for automobile (auto carrier) car attachment to carry wheelchair
+- Battery charger: A battery charger for a power wheelchair is included in the allowance for a power wheelchair base.
+A dual-mode battery charger for a power wheelchair is considered a convenience item and is non-covered. - Canopies. - Clothing guards to protect clothing from dirt, mud or water thrown up by the wheels (similar to mud flaps for cars). - Crutch or cane holder - Flat-free inserts (zero pressure tubes): flat-free inserts have a removable ring of firm material placed inside of a pneumatic tire.
+Flat-free inserts are intended to allow the wheelchair to continue to move if the pneumatic tire is punctured. - Gloves. - Home modifications: Modifications to the structure of the home to accommodate wheelchairs are not considered treatment of disease and are non-covered.
+Examples of home modifications and installations that are non-covered include wheelchair ramps, wheelchair accessible showers, elevators, and lowered bath or kitchen counters and sinks. - Identification devices (such as labels, license plates, name plates). - Lighting systems. - Power add-ons to manual wheelchairs: A power add-on is used to convert a manual wheelchair to a motorized wheelchair (e.g., an add-on to convert a manual wheelchair to a joystick-controlled power mobility device or to a tiller-controlled power mobility device). - Powered seat elevator attachments for electric, powered or motorized wheelchairs. - Shock absorbers. - Snow tires for wheelchair. - Speed conversion kits. - Transit options (tie downs). - Warning devices, such as horns and backup signals. - Wheelchair baskets, bags or pouches used to hold personal belongings. - Wheelchair lifts (e.g., Wheel-O-Vator, trunk loader) devices to assist in lifting wheelchair up stairways, into car trunks or in vans.